-If you or a family member was diagnosed with cancer following a gynecologic surgery you may have legal grounds for filing a morcellator lawsuit.
-Filing a morcellator recall lawsuit serves two purposes:
+If you or a family member in Maine was diagnosed with cancer following a gynecologic surgery you may have legal grounds for filing a Maine morcellator lawsuit.
+Filing a Maine morcellator recall lawsuit serves two purposes:

-First, filing a lawsuit can achieve financial compensation for your family for the suffering, damages, loss, and medical expenses encountered due to the spreading of cancer caused by morcellator surgery.
+First, filing a lawsuit can achieve financial compensation for your family for the suffering, damages, loss, and medical expenses encountered due to the spreading of cancer caused by morcellator surgery in Maine.
 Studies show that morcellator surgery significantly shortens the lives and decreases the chances of survival for women with ovarian cancer.

-Second, a critical mass of morcellator cancer lawsuits may be the most effective way for individual consumers to exert pressure on Johnson & Johnson to take responsibility for the safety of its medical devices.
-Morcellator cancer lawsuit claims may join forces in a Multi-District Litigation (MDL), uniting individual consumers to advance justice and safeguard others against the same danger in the future.
+Second, a critical mass of morcellator cancer lawsuits from Maine and around the nation may be the most effective way for individual consumers to exert pressure on Johnson & Johnson to take responsibility for the safety of its medical devices.
+Maine morcellator cancer lawsuit claims may join forces in a Multi-District Litigation (MDL), uniting individual consumers to advance justice and safeguard others against the same danger in the future.

-Our attorneys handle morcellator cancer claims throughout the United States, and offer no-cost, no-obligation morcellator lawsuit case review for persons anywhere in the country who were diagnosed with cancer following a hysterectomy or myomectomy.
-To consult with and ask questions of an experienced medical device attorney and to learn about morcellator cancer lawsuit time limits in your state, please complete our online contact form.
-One of our attorneys will contact you promptly.
+Our attorneys handle morcellator cancer claims in Maine and throughout the United States, and offer no-cost, no-obligation Maine morcellator lawsuit case review for persons in Maine who were diagnosed with cancer following a hysterectomy or myomectomy.
+To consult with and ask questions of an experienced medical device attorney in Maine and to learn about morcellator cancer lawsuit time limits in Maine, please complete our online contact form.
+One of our Maine attorneys will contact you promptly.

-Many persons who have developed cancer following a morcellator surgery, or who have lost a loved one to advanced ovarian cancer after a gynecologic surgery, may wonder if filing a morcellator cancer lawsuit could result in meaningful compensation for themselves or their family.
-Morcellator cancer lawsuits are not class action lawsuits, in which each plaintiff anticipates only a small, symbolic settlement.
-Individual morcellator lawsuits for cancer will likely come together to form a Multi-District Litigation (MDL), an expedient and powerful form of litigation in which each case will be considered on its own merit and each plaintiff will receive compensation based on the particulars of their situation and degree of suffering.
+Many persons in Maine who have developed cancer following a morcellator surgery, or who have lost a loved one to advanced ovarian cancer after a gynecologic surgery, may wonder if filing a Maine morcellator cancer lawsuit could result in meaningful compensation for themselves or their family.
+Maine morcellator cancer lawsuits are not class action lawsuits, in which each plaintiff anticipates only a small, symbolic settlement.
+Individual Maine morcellator lawsuits for cancer will likely come together with other cases from around the country to form a Multi-District Litigation (MDL), an expedient and powerful form of litigation in which each case will be considered on its own merit and each plaintiff will receive compensation based on the particulars of their situation and degree of suffering.

-No-Cost, No-Obligation Morcellator Lawsuit Case Review for Persons or Families of Persons Who Were Diagnosed with Cancer Following Hysterectomy or Myomectomy
+No-Cost, No-Obligation Maine Morcellator Lawsuit Case Review for Persons or Families of Persons in Maine Who Were Diagnosed with Cancer Following Hysterectomy or Myomectomy